WDD 130: Web Fundamentals

 }

-This CSS rule names all the <a> elements that are children of the <nav> element and applies the following declarations:
+This CSS rule selects all the <a> (anchor / link) elements in the HTML that are children of the <nav> element and applies the following declarations:

 1. The foreground or font color will be white.